 After completing his internship, Dr. Henderson practiced locum tenens in Saskatchewan.
 He married Muriel on January 3rd, 1942 and shortly thereafter they travelled to Muie, Angola as part of the South African General Mission.
 Their first child, Kathleen Muriel was born in Muie, Angola.
 Their son, Glen Cameron was born in Rusitu, Southern Rhodesia and their third child, Norman Grant was born in Winnipeg.
 In all, Dr. Henderson and his family served many terms in Africa at various times throughout his career.

 In 1953, Dr. Henderson, was Assistant Resident in Surgery at Sick Kid’s Hospital in Toronto.
 After completing his residency in 1954, Dr. Henderson joined Dr. William Frederick Glen’s practice in Chatham, Ontario.
 Dr. Glen was Mrs. Henderson’s uncle.
 Dr. Henderson, branched out on his own in 1957 until 1964.
-While in Chatham, Dr. Henderson was a member of the Kent Medical Society and served as President in 1963.
+While in Chatham, Dr. Henderson was a member of the Kent Medical Society and he served as President in 1963.
 He was a member of the Chatham Baptist Church.
 He taught Sunday School and he was a Deacon in the church.
 He was the “Camp Doctor” of the Ontario Pioneer Camp in Muskoka during the summers of 1956-1959.

 His hobbies included home repairs and car mechanics.

 In 1964 he served in a Missionary in a medical capacity in Zambia until June of 1966.